 BA Set Design

-This BA three-year degree is for people who are fascinated by the processes of visualising, creating and building film environments and sets; it is for people who want to design and make those environments.
-The programme concerns itself with turning narrative and screenplay ideas into film sets, through carefully planned practical modules.
+This BA three-year degree is for people who are fascinated by the processes of visualising, designing, creating and building for the film and tv industry.
+We turn narratives and screenplays into tangible film sets.

-There is a long tradition within the Faculty of the designer / maker and this degree draws upon that whilst embracing contemporary trends in visualisation techniques.
+We draw upon a long tradition within the Faculty of the designer/maker whilst embracing contemporary trends in visualisation and making techniques.

 Ways of Thinking, Digital Tools & Workflow, Construction Drawing, Working with Materials, Ways of Perceiving, Visual Studies for Set Design, Interpreting a Screenplay, Modeling a Set.